 Your attention is drawn to a full range of helpful and informative policies and practices that may relate to elements of your employment.
-These can be found on the $\underline{\sf HR}$ website.
+These can be found via the HR website at: www.ed.ac.uk/human-resources.

 Disciplinary and Grievance Procedures